TobiasPSP/doneland_sources/transistor/README.md

 <img src="images/tester.jpg" width="40%" height="40%" />

-There are a few rules of thumb though (use at own risk):
+If you have neither a *component tester* device nor the data sheet, then there are a few rules of thumb though (use at own risk):

 ## Plastic Casing With Flat Side